Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Introduction

-\textit{Introduction.---}Waveguide Quantum Electrodynamics (wQED) represents one of the most promising, feasible and versatile platforms for quantum technology implementations~\cite{Ciccarello_OPN2024}.
-The opportunity of manipulating the system by tuning interaction strengths, emission frequencies, and distances between components, alongside the effectiveness of the emitter-field and the emitter-emitter couplings, guaranteed by quasi-one-dimensional field's confinement, open the way to theoretical investigation and technological exploitation of remarkable collective phenomena~\cite{onedim_review, waveguide_njp, cqed1, cqed2, onedim1, onedim2, onedim3, onedim4, onedim5, onedim6, kimble1, focused1, focused2, focused3, mirror1, mirror2, atomrefl1, yudsonPLA}.
-Interesting effects already emerge in the simple case of a pair of two-level quantum emitters (qubits, henceforth), coupled to one parity-invariant waveguide mode~\cite{refereeA1, refereeA2, waveguide_pra, baranger, baranger2013, NJP, yudson2014, laakso, Fedorov1, Fedorov2, Alexia2016, Calajo, waveguide_pra4, Guimond2020unidirectional, gasparinetti, gasparinetti2023photons,maffei2024directional}.
-Indeed, when the qubits' distance matches specific resonance conditions, a single photon emitted from a superposition of their excited states can undergo destructive interference, giving rise to a bound state in the continuum (BIC)~\cite{stillinger1975bound,friedrich1985interfering}.
-Furthermore, in the weak coupling regime, due to the symmetry of the system, the reduced state of the qubits in the BIC is, with a good approximation, a Bell state.
+Waveguide Quantum Electrodynamics (wQED) represents one of the most promising, feasible and versatile platforms for quantum technology implementations~\cite{Ciccarello_OPN2024}.
+The opportunity of manipulating the system by tuning interaction strengths, emission frequencies, and distances between components, along with the effectiveness of emitter-field and emitter-emitter couplings, guaranteed by quasi-one-dimensional field confinement, open the way to theoretical investigation and technological exploitation of remarkable collective phenomena~\cite{onedim_review, waveguide_njp, cqed1, cqed2, onedim1, onedim2, onedim3, onedim4, onedim5, onedim6, kimble1, focused1, focused2, focused3, mirror1, mirror2, atomrefl1, yudsonPLA,Weng2025}.
+Among the latter, states with suppressed spontaneous emission \cite{Mahmoodian20,waveguide_pra3,waveguide_njp} are particularly attractive for energy \cite{tirone2024many} and information storage \cite{AsenjoPRX}, and can be implemented in state-of-the-art superconducting circuits~\cite{Cardenas2015}.
+However, their theoretical description is still in an exploratory stage expecially when the so-called non-Markovian regime is considered~\cite{Pichler2017,maricarmen24,cilluffo2025operator}.
+Here non-negligible distances between the emitters give rise to photon delays and feedback effects that make the dynamics non-Markovian.